 The original purpose of AIS (Automatic Identification System) transmissions was to stop boats from colliding at sea.
 For this reason, AIS is a ship-to-ship communication with vessels having both transponders and receivers.

 AIS receivers don't just need to be on vessels though and are also placed on satellites and along shorelines.
-We use three sources of AIS data in Starboard and you can see which source of AIS data, points are coming from.
+We use three sources of AIS data in Starboard and for AIS data from March 2023 you can see which source points are coming from.